NoroffFEU/AnnaAaBrekke-FED1-PE1/README.md

 Blog Post Edit Page (/post/edit.html):

-- Accessible only when the owner is logged in.
+- Accessible only when the owner is logged in.✅
 - Includes a delete button that sends a DELETE request to an API.✅
 - Contains an edit form to update the title, body, and image via PUT request.✅